-It is recommended that chimneys with larger diameters than 6 inches (152mm) be relined.
-An oversized flue can affect draft and impair performance and will allow increased build-up of creosote.
+Hearth & Home recommends that chimneys with larger diameters than 6 inches (152mm) be fully relined.
+An oversized flue can affect draft and impair performance and will allow increased build-up of creosote which is why a full reline is stongly recommended.